xcart/xc5-manual/en/seo_and_promotion/kissmetrics_integration.md

    2. Make sure the "Use Custom JS" selector above the text area is set to "ON".

-   3. In a new browser tab or window, go to the Settings page in your Kissmetrics account and copy the JS code for pasting onto your site.
+   3. In a new browser tab or window, go to the [Settings page](https://app.kissmetrics.com/settings) in your Kissmetrics account and copy the tracking snippet for pasting onto your site.
 Go back to the tab/window with the Admin area of your X-Cart store and paste the JS code you have copied into the text area for custom JS code.
 Be sure to remove the script tags (<script type="text/javascript"> and </script>) wrapping this JS code, as X-Cart adds such tags automatically in the background.

    4. Save the changes by clicking the **Save changes** button.

+   5. To make sure the tracking snippet you have just pasted works fine, verify that it is logging your own activity in the store in Kissmetrics Live mode.
+See “My Activity” tab in the left side menu.
+Paste the URL of your X-Cart store in a special form there, and it will open in a new tab of your browser.
+Do several typical steps  - try to find a product, add it to cart, place order, rate a product and so on.
+See all your actions tracked in Kissmetrics.
+Success?
+If so, you’re all set!